 Plastic

-Environmental problems associated with plastic are global in nature.
-Efforts to strengthen regulations and other policy instruments must therefore take place at the global, regional, and national levels.
-Since 2022, negotiations have been underway for a global plastics agreement.
-In this process, the Swedish Environmental Protection Agency is supporting the Government Offices with expert knowledge.
+Plastic pollution is a global issue, which means that stronger regulations and policy measures must be developed both at regional, national and global levels.
+Since 2022, countries have been negotiating a global plastics agreement.
+In this process, the Swedish Environmental Protection Agency supports the Government Offices by providing expert knowledge.

 Plastic in Sweden – from production to recycling

-To be able to achieve sustainable plastic use, we must reduce consumption of plastic, reuse more products and recycle more plastic.
-It requires more knowledge about how the plastic is used and what happens to the plastic waste.
+To achieve sustainable plastic use, we must reduce overall plastic consumption, increase the reuse of products, and improve plastic recycling.
+It requires better understanding of how plastic is used and what happens to plastic waste.
+Currently, many plastic flows remain relatively linear in which a large share is incinerated.

 Plastic litter

-Plastic is one of the most common sources of littering.
-When plastic ends up in nature it can cause big problems for animals, people and the environment.
+Littering and the volume of plastic waste are steadily increasing.
+Plastic is one of the most common types of litter.
+When plastic enters natural environments it can cause significant harm to animals, humans and the environment.

 Burning of fossil-based plastic: A threat to climate goals